pgRouting/workshop/docs/un_sdg/chapter_2_get_data.rst

 Downloading Bangladesh data from OpenStreetMap ...............................................................................

-The exact same data can be found on the OSGeoLive download page.
+The following downloads the OSM data of the area in Munshigang, Bangladesh.

 .. literalinclude:: ../scripts/un_sdg/sdg11/get_bangladesh.sh
     :start-after: get_bangladesh from-here